fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 - The easiest way to get to the group library, and make sure you're going to the right spot, is to use the link on the syllabus.

-### I can see the items on the group library page, but I can't find/open any PDFs.
-- Everyone can SEE items in the library, even when not logged into zotero.org.
-You can only access the PDFs if you have JOINED the library.
-- First, check that you're logged in to zotero.org.
-If you are, there will be a "Log Out" link in the upper right corner of the page.
-- If you ARE logged in, but can't get any PDFs to open, then you haven't joined the group library.
-Follow the directions from steps 1 or 2.

----

 ## HIGHLY RECOMMENDED: Install Zotero on your computer
 Using the Zotero website to access the readings will always work, but it's seriously clunky.
 I HIGHLY recommend that you [download and install Zotero](https://www.zotero.org/download/) on your computer, so you'll have a much faster, convenient, and clearer interface to the readings.
 Use the "Standalone" version.
 It is a small app that is entirely safe to install.